david-sledge/scalaioc/README.md

 ## Goals

-* First and foremost support IoC and DI for Scala applications.
+* First and foremost support IoC and DI for Scala and Java applications.
   - Facilitate unit testing by allowing components to be instantiated with mock dependencies or inject test implementations.
   - Eliminate the need for global static state.
 * Non-invasive: Do not require imports from the framework's library in application code in order to configure the application.